Skip to main content

 • example-com__clothing__categories__fr_FR

-A typical variant-level record in these indices has the following structure:
+A typical Variation product-type record in these indices has the following structure:

 JSON